AdamDemirel/adamdemirel.com/content/happiness.md

 ### Issues with SWB / Conclusions about SWB
+According to Diener and Suh, subjective well-being is "...based on the idea that how each person thinks and feels about his or her life is important".[11]https://psycnet.apa.org/record/2000-16279-000

+it is a cognitive based account rather than emotional/affective

+There are weaknesses to the self-report method of elicitation for happiness: The lay conception of emotions (affect) is that they are discrete.
+It is typical, in everyday language, just as in research, to use research protocols that accept answers such as: "I am happy or I am sad, but not both simultaneously", or "I am 7 on a 1-10 scale of happiness (likert)".

 https://www.clearerthinking.org/single-post/2019/01/08/Is-self-reporting-happiness-reliable

 > Happiness is a single retrospective judgement based on memory/emotional state at ONE point in time (aka a meme!).